mcao516/mcao516.github.io/_pages/about.md

 I'm interested in [systematic](https://www.sciencedirect.com/science/article/pii/0010027788900315){:target="_blank"} natural language understanding, especially that which incorporates [common sense](https://dl.acm.org/doi/abs/10.5555/1624775.1624816).
 _More simply, what would it take for a computer to understand human language?_

+This is a broad (and [probably vacuous](https://academic.oup.com/mind/article/LIX/236/433/986238){:target="_blank"}) question, so my research is focused specifically on [semantic plausibility](https://pubmed.ncbi.nlm.nih.gov/21585487/){:target="_blank"}.
+Consider how _"an ant has a kidney"_ is a plausible utterance, while _"a kidney has an ant"_ is nonsensical.
+Current models of language struggle to make this distinction.
+(This specific example comes from [Chomsky](https://mitpress.mit.edu/books/aspects-theory-syntax){:target="_blank"}.
+Ants do not, in fact, have kidneys, although they do have [malpighian tubules](https://www.quora.com/Do-ants-have-organs-like-a-heart-liver-and-kidneys){:target="_blank"}.)